noaa-rsd/CUSP_Ruler/README.rst

   conda uninstall gdal

-Second, install the Geopandas package with the following command (at the Anaconda prompt):
+Second, install the Geopandas and cartopy packages with the following commands (at the Anaconda prompt):
 ::

   conda install geopandas
+  conda install cartopy

 1.3 Configure ArcPro Python environment